andrewfryzel/Sprite-Editor/README.md

 The Edit submenu is currently unused, but in the future may be used for Undo, Redo, and other actions.

-Under View, a reset scale button is present to return theediting window to 100% zooming.
+Under View, a reset scale button is present to return the editing window to 100% zooming.